fniessink/toisto/README.md

 </details>

 <details>
-<summary>How to install Toisto on MacOS</summary>
+<summary>How to install Toisto on macOS</summary>

-1. (Optional) On MacOS, Toisto works best in a more modern terminal than the default one that MacOS offers.
+1. (Optional) On macOS, Toisto works best in a more modern terminal than the default one that macOS offers.
 We test with [iTerm2](https://iterm2.com).
-Toisto should work mostly fine with the default MacOS terminal app, though.
+Toisto should work mostly fine with the default macOS terminal app, though.

 2. Install [uv](https://docs.astral.sh/uv/#getting-started). <details><summary>What is uv?</summary>uv is a tool that can install tools developed in Python, such as Toisto.
 Advantage of uv is that it also installs Python, if needed.</details>